Does Data Augmentation Improve Generalization in NLP?: Experimental Design

-\paragraph{Definition.} We partition test error into four regions of interest, defined below.
-We use a finer-grained partition than standard true positive rate and false positive rate because we are particularly interested in measuring error rate in relation to the presence or absence of the weak feature.
+We partition test accuracy into four cases, since we are interested in measuring accuracy in relation to the presence or absence of the weak feature.

-For completeness, we define and compute \textit{both} error and \textit{neither} error.
-However, in practice, since our toy setting contains no spurious correlations other than those due to the weak feature, we find that these two error metrics are at or near zero for all of our experiments (except for a small number of edge cases discussed in \S\ref{app:case-2-3-error}).
-Thus, for all results in Section \ref{sec:results}, we only show plots of \textit{strong-only} and \textit{weak-only} error, and leave plots of the others to Appendix \ref{app:case-2-3-error}.

-\paragraph{Interpretation.} Intuitively, high \textit{weak-only} error indicates that the model is associating the weak feature with the positive label, whereas high \textit{strong-only} error indicates the model is either failing to detect the strong feature altogether, or is detecting it but failing to associate it with positive label.
-In practice, we might prioritize these error rates differently in different settings.
-For example, within work on bias and fairness \citep{hall-maudslay-etal-2019-name,zmigrod-etal-2019-counterfactual}, we are primarily targeting \textit{weak-only} error.
-That is, the primary goal is to ensure that the model does not falsely associate protected attributes with specific labels or outcomes.
-In contrast, in discussions about improving the robustness of NLP more generally \citep{elkahky-etal-2018-challenge,mccoy2019right}, we are presumably targeting \textit{strong-only} error.
-That is, we are hoping that by lessening the effectiveness of shallow heuristics, we will encourage models to learn deeper, more robust features in their place.
+Our test and validation sets have $10$K examples for each of these cases.\footnote{Validation is always within 1\% of average test error.} Intuitively, low \textit{weak-only} accuracy indicates the model associates the weak feature with the positive label, whereas low \textit{strong-only} accuracy indicates the model either fails to detect the strong feature altogether, or detects it but fails to associate it with positive label.
+In practice, we might prioritize these accuracies differently in different settings.
+For example, in work on fairness \citep{hall-maudslay-etal-2019-name}, we target \textit{weak-only} accuracy, since the primary goal is to prevent the model from falsely associating protected attributes with specific labels or outcomes.
+In contrast, when aiming to improve the overall robustness of NLP models \citep{min2020augmentation}, we presumably target \textit{strong-only} accuracy, since the hope is that, by lessening the effectiveness of shallow heuristics, we will encourage models to learn deeper, more robust features instead.